jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 By the end of the trip, as with every climbing trip, I wanted to stay longer and keep climbing.

 Would I recommend this trip to others?
 Yes.
 Would I go back?
 Probably.
 There is so much more to climb and having some experience in the area would make the trip go smoother.
-The abundance of climbing in Spain is the primary factor in my hesitation to go back; would it be better to explore a new area?
+The abundance of climbing in Spain is the primary factor in my hesitation to go back.
+Would it be better to explore a new area?